2ndQuadrant/pg_stat_plans/README.rst

 Most columns are essentially equivalent to and directly derived from a pg_stat_plans column, and as such are not described separately.
-Some of the views' columns, whose broad purpose is to faciliate finding outlier plans, are described below:
+Some of the views' columns, whose broad purpose is to facilitate finding outlier plans, are described below:

 +---------------------+-----------+---------------------------------------------------------------+